 The Supreme Court ruled in Randall v.
 Sorrell in 2016 that Vermont's spending and contribution limits infringed upon the First Amendment's right to free speech.
-The state law had been enacted in 1997 at the call of then-Gov. Howard Dean, pictured above in the Oct.
-12 1998 Associated Press photo, campaigning with a state senator, Cheryl Hooker.
-(AP Photo/TobyTalbot, used with permission from The Associated Press.)
+The state law had been enacted in 1997 at the call of then-Gov. Howard Dean, pictured above in 1998 campaigning with a state senator, Cheryl Hooker.
+(AP Photo/TobyTalbot, used with permission from the Associated Press)

 In its first campaign finance decision since McConnell v.
 Federal Election Commission (2003), the Supreme Court in Randall v.
 Sorrell, 548 U.S. 230 (2006), overturned the stringent spending and contribution limits in Vermont’s campaign finance statute, stating that such limits violated the First Amendment.

 The campaign regulation statute severely limited both the amounts that candidates for state office could spend on their campaigns and the amounts the individuals and political parties could contribute to those campaigns.
 These limits, according to the Court, were “the lowest in the Nation.”

 With respect to campaign spending limits, the Court in a 6-3 decision authored by Justice Stephen G. Breyer upheld its earlier decision in Buckley v.
 Valeo (1976), which had struck down such limits.
 The Court rejected the argument that Buckley should be distinguished because it had not considered that expenditure limits would prevent candidates from spending too much time raising money rather than devoting that time to campaigning among ordinary voters.

 Court said $200 campaign contribution limit was a danger to First Amendment free speech